Chapter 3:

 Skies shattered like broken mirrors.

-And through that rift between dimensions… he appeared.
+And from that rift between dimensions… he arrived.

 DULLMINIUR, KING OF THE COSMOS

-A three-pointed crown spun above his head— forged from stellar fragments, living constellations, and cosmic dust.
+A three-pointed crown spun suspended above his head — made of stellar fragments, living constellations, and galaxy dust.

-His eyes glowed pure white.
-Like windows into time itself.
+His eyes were pure white.
+Luminous.
+Like holes in time.

-Since this galaxy did not yet know how to name you.”
+Since the galaxy didn’t yet know how to name you.”

 Kagayaku trembled.

-but your eyes have seen more than they should.”
+but your eyes have already seen more than they should.”

-Kagayaku raised his sacred blade— pure, radiant, woven from the voices of origin.
+Kagayaku raised his sacred sword — pure, radiant, woven by voices of origin.

 The dream ignited…